Thermal Spray Coatings

-Impreglon UK is a leading applicator of thermally sprayed coatings.
+Impreglon UK is a leading applicator of thermal sprayed coatings.
+Our thermal spray coatings protect against wear and corrosion, increasing the life span of your products and reducing the total cost of ownership.
 We can offer four application processes, the choice of which depends on the problem we're being asked to solve and the part to be coated.

 Arc Spray.
 This is a popular method of thermally spraying metals.
 The electric arc wire process uses electricity to provide a heat source to melt a coating.
 The coating feedstock comprises of two metallic wires, usually of the same composition.
 The metals that can be applied include Zinc (known as Thermally Sprayed Zinc or TSZ), Aluminium (known as Thermally Sprayed Aluminium or TSA) and Nickel alloys.
 The choice of coating type is made based on our experience.
 The two wires are electrically charged with opposing polarity and are fed into the arc gun at matched, controlled speeds.
 When the wires are brought together at the contact point, the opposing charges on the wires create an arc that continuously melts the tips of the wires.
 Compressed air is used to atomize and accelerate the molten material onto the component.
 The coating thickness of the coating can be varied considerably.

 Flame spraying.
 Also known as combustion spraying, flame spraying uses the heat from the combustion of a fuel gas with oxygen to melt the coating material which is propelled onto a component to form a coating.
 This technique is often used to create a coating with inherent porosity which can then be impregnated with a polymer.
 Metals and ceramics, e.g. Tungsten Carbide and Chrome Oxide, can be deposited using this process and it offers a cost effective method in a less demanding environment.
 The gas stream has a temperature of around 3,000°C.